Importance profiles. Visualization of atomic basis set requirements: Introduction

 Typically, LCAO approaches employ real-valued spherical harmonics; however, in the case of linear molecules---which also trivially includes the cases of atoms and diatomic molecules---complex spherical harmonics $Y_{l}^{m}$ that afford the analytical solution with respect to the angle $\phi$ around the bond axis\citep{Lehtola2019_IJQC_25968} may also be employed in \ref{eq:AO}.

-The accuracy of LCAO calculations is controlled by the AO basis set.
-AO basis sets, that is, the radial functions $R_{nl}(r)$, are typically optimized to reproduce total energy differences around the chemical equilibrium in order to facilitate cost-efficient evaluation of reaction energies, for instance.\citep{Hill2013_IJQC_21,Jensen2013_WIRCMS_273} Indeed, the reason for the popularity of LCAO calculations is that they often offer reliable estimates of molecular properties, for instance, because basis set truncation errors---the differences in energy between the value predicted by the AO basis and the complete basis set (CBS) limit---tend to be systematic across various geometries and electronic states.\citep{Lehtola2019_IJQC_25968}
+The accuracy of LCAO calculations is controlled by the AO basis set, that is, the radial functions $R_{nl}(r)$ in \ref{eq:AO}.
+AO basis sets are typically optimized to reproduce total energy differences around the chemical equilibrium in order to facilitate cost-efficient evaluation of reaction energies, for instance.\citep{Hill2013_IJQC_21,Jensen2013_WIRCMS_273} Indeed, the reason for the popularity of LCAO calculations is that they often offer reliable estimates of molecular properties, for instance, because basis set truncation errors---the differences in energy between the value predicted by the AO basis and the complete basis set (CBS) limit---tend to be systematic across various geometries and electronic states.\citep{Lehtola2019_IJQC_25968}

 Unfortunately, while making \emph{a }basis set is straightforward, making a \emph{good }basis set is terribly difficult because of the conflicting requirements that define such a basis set.
 On the one hand, the basis set should be as small as possible, because the larger the atomic basis set is, the more costly it is to use in polyatomic calculations.
 On the other hand, the basis set should also be transferable: it should be similarly accurate across a wide variety of systems.
 It is easy to make a basis set more transferable by adding more functions; however, this is in opposition to the first criterion.
 Although it is possible to formulate approaches to generate sequences of basis sets that approach the CBS limit from first principles\citep{Lehtola2020_JCP_134108}---fully numerical basis sets being an extreme example thereof---the issue is that such benchmark quality basis sets are considered much too large for routine calculations.